yuno-payments/yuno-docs/docs/Wallets/apple-pay/sdk-integration-apple.md

 ### Step 3: Generate one-time token (OTT)

 An [OTT](doc:how-yuno-payment-flow-works#step-3-create-a-one-time-token) is a unique identifier Yuno generates to protect your customer's privacy and security.
-You will obtain the OTT from the Yuno SDK, which handles various payment method scenarios, supports fraud screening, and 3DS authentication.
+You will obtain the OTT from the Yuno SDK, which handles various payment method scenarios.
 Use `payment_method_type = APPLE_PAY`.
 For a list of all available options, see the [Payment types](ref:payment-type-list) page.

 ### Step 4: Create the payment